Luca-Skyline/Up-Beat/README.md

 **Luca DalCanto (Team Lead, Music Theorist, and Procedural Systems):** In charge of figuring out how to weigh the random elements of creating the music track (the "brains" of the program).
 Takes parameters from Zack (representing user input) and gives parameters to Micah (representing musical information).

-**Micah Tien (MIDI, Audio Engineer):** In charge of turning the information into MIDI and rendering it as audio to play back to the user.
+**Micah Tien (MIDI, Audio Engineer):** In charge of turning the information into MIDI and sequencing it into audio to play back to the user.
 Takes parameters from Luca.

 **Zachary Wellborn (User Interfacing and Graphics Implementation):** In charge of implementing graphics for user interaction.
 Collects information from the user and sends it to Luca.